Here’s how to build a Quick & Easy DIY Wood Drawer Front with a pretty routed edge, slab overlay design.

 - Lightly wipe a sanding block along all edges to smooth off any tiny bits left behind by the router.
 Don’t sand to hard.
 You want to keep those clean, sharp corners.

-DIY Tip
+DIY Routing Drawer Fronts Tip

 Let the router work slowly along the board.
 Don’t rush it or push it through the wood.
 You want a nice even pace.
 Go back over the routed edge a couple times to make sure it’s perfect.

 That’s it for making this Easy DIY Wood Drawer Front.
 So easy, right?!
+Now, let’s talk about how I attached these drawer fronts.

-How to Attach Drawer Fronts
+How to Attach DIY Drawer Fronts

 I think most woodworkers struggle with attaching drawer fronts.
 At least, I do.
 And most of my woodworking friends complain about this chore too.

 I wanted these drawers lined up perfectly straight and evenly spaced.
 AND, since I am painting the entire built-in, I knew I could use wood filler.
-So, I went with the easiest, most-reliable way I knew to keep everything lined up.

 I started by brad nailing a straight edge to the cabinet face about 1/2″ from the drawer opening.
 To be safe, I used just 2 brad nails so that the board would be easy to remove.

 And, I made sure that straight edge was level before nailing.
-I used that as a guide to keep the 3 drawers lined up perf while I nailed the DIY wood drawer front onto the drawer boxes.
+I used that as a guide to keep the 3 drawers lined up perfectly while I nailed the DIY wood drawer front onto the drawer boxes.

 You can see in the pictures, I used a lot of nails.
 Originally, I planned on just using wood glue and brad nails to attach the face.
 That’s why I went overboard on the nails.
-BUT, I decide these big drawers would be better off with screws from the back.

 So, I could have just quickly nailed the drawer fronts in place at each corner.
 And, then opened the drawers to attach them from inside the drawer with self-tapping screws.

 I used 1 1/4″ long #8 self-tapping screws on this project.

-Because my DIY wood drawer fronts are nearly 3′ long, I used 6 screws on each drawer.
+Because my drawer fronts are nearly 3′ long, I used 6 screws on each drawer.
 2 at the top and bottom of each end and 2 in the middle.
-Those screws hold the front tight against the drawer and help prevent any potential cupping or wood movement over the years.

 That’s it for this Quick & Easy DIY Wood Drawer Front tutorial, guys.
+If you’re curious, here’s a bit more about these built ins.

 You Might Also Like